marcorinck/ngStart/README.md

 **I** (Marco Rinck) like.

 I don't know where angular-seeds stands today, but at the time I was new to angular (November 2012), I didn't understand what happened in angular-seed at all and was quite confused what it was doing to make something work.
-Because of this I created my own build system which eventually resulted in this sample project.
+But i wanted to learn, so I took the hard way and learned it by making my own build system.
+Which eventually resulted in this sample project.

 ##Usage